Gamemackerel/HighThroughput-PCR-Batching/README.md

 # High Throughput PCR Batching
-Gem which allows optimized batching of as many pcr operations as possible in a set amount of thermocyclers.
+Ruby Gem which allows optimized batching of as many pcr operations as possible in a set amount of thermocyclers.

 To use: first instantiate a PcrBatcher with settings that are appropriate for your lab needs and thermocyclers.
 At the UW BIOFAB, we use the following settings.